Matt115A/uht-tooling/README.md

 ---- Identifying, counting and generating consensus UMI-gene pairings ----

 If you send a library for long-read sequencing tagged with UMIs, you will get back a .fastq.gz file that can be complex to interpret.
 This script runs in a dictionary-free way, finding UMIs and genes based on user-provided flanking regions.
 Simply place your .fastq.gz files in data/umi_hunter/ along with a gene template for your coding sequence (template.fasta) and a configuration umi_hunter.csv.
 This file should have columns umi_flanks,gene_flanks,umi_min_max.
 These columns should be populated with the first row being the upstream flank and the second row being the downstream flank.
 The umi_min_max should be populated with the first row being minimum expected UMI length, and the second row being the maximum expected umi length.
 The script will output a set of files into results/umi_hunter/, where you will find the UMI-gene clusters, their counts, and the consensus genes for clusters with >10 representatives.
 It will also tell you the length difference of the consensus compared to the reference, which will allow you to identify any indels that may be present.
+By default, the script clusters at 90% UMI identity.

 -----------------------------------------------------